edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 The NATS implementations convert the NATS multi-level topic scheme to match that of MQTT.
 In NATS "**.**" is used as a level separator, "\*" is used as the single level wildcard and ">" is used for the multi-level wild card.
 These are converted to "/", "+" and "#" respectively, which are compliant with the MQTT scheme.

-!!! example - "Example Multi-level topics and wildcards for EdgeX MessageBus - *Redis implementation*"
+!!! example - "Example Multi-level topics and wildcards for EdgeX MessageBus"
     - **edgex/events/#**

         All events coming from any device service or core data for any device profile, device or source